Azure/missionlz/docs/deployment-guide-bicep.md

 1. Install Bicep <https://github.com/Azure/bicep/blob/main/docs/installing.md#install-and-manage-via-azure-cli-easiest>

 However, you don't need to develop with Bicep to deploy the compiled `mlz.json` in this repository.

+## See Also

+[Bicep documentation](https://aka.ms/bicep/) for documentation and general information on Bicep.